peppesapienza/RocketAlert/README.md

 **You can use `TextRocketBlock` object to show a line or multiline string.** The `TextRocketBlock` is an implemented class of the `TappableRocketBlock` protocol.

-You can create a `TextRocketBlock` by using on of these init:
+You can create a `TextRocketBlock` by using one of these init:

 ```swift
 TextRocketBlock.init(text: String, next: RocketBlock, showNextAfter: TimeInterval? = nil)